Strawbery Fields: Why Does Covenant-72B Look Broken?

 The pattern that followed the Wright Flyer is the same pattern that followed GPT's struggle with strawberry: the distance between embarrassing and extraordinary, closed in a fraction of the time anyone expected.

 Ask it how many R's appear in a common English word and it will still get it wrong.
 Nobody on the team pretends otherwise.
-What the model proves is that decentralized training works at the 72-billion-parameter scale, with permissionless participation, over commodity internet connections.
+What those numbers prove is that decentralized training works at the 72-billion-parameter scale, with permissionless participation, over commodity internet connections.
 That is the zero-to-one.
 That is twelve seconds at Kitty Hawk.

 The path from that point forward has already been measured.
 Epoch AI, an independent research organization that tracks compute trends across the AI industry, published a quantitative analysis of decentralized training scaling in December 2025.
 They named Covenant AI's Templar network specifically as the largest active decentralized training effort.